Law enforcement by country: Kenya

 The Kenya Wildlife Service is responsible for wildlife conservation and protection, particularly against poaching, and the Kenya Forest Service protects the forests and enforces revenue measures for exploitation of forest products.
 The Kenya Prison Service is responsible for guarding prisons.

+Kosovo

+The Kosovo Police (Albanian: Policia e Kosovës) is the only national policing law enforcement agency of Kosovo.
+It consists of five departments and eight regional directorates and is represented at the political level by the Ministry of Internal Affairs and Public Administration.
+The Police Inspectorate of Kosovo is an institution that supervises the operations of Kosovo Police; it can investigates criminal offences conducted by police officers, as well as violations of operating standards and laws by the institution as a whole.

+Latvia

+Latvia has three national law enforcement forces.
+The main one is the State Police, with security and investigative functions throughout the country.
+It falls under the authority of the Ministry of the Interior, which also manages the State Border Guard.
+The State Security Service, for its part, serves as an agency for internal security and the defense of constitutional order.
+There are also municipal police forces.

 Lebanon

 Law enforcement in Lebanon is the responsibility of the Internal Security Forces.

 Luxembourg

 The Grand Ducal Police (French: Police Grand-Ducale; Luxembourgish: Groussherzoglech Police or simply d'Police) is since 1 January 2000 the sole law enforcement agency in the Grand Duchy of Luxembourg.
-The Police is under the authority of the Luxem-bourgish Minister for Public Security, although it operates in the name, and under the ultimate (ceremonial) control of the head of state, the Grand Duke of Luxembourg.
+The Police is under the authority of the Luxembourgish Minister for Public Security, although it operates in the name, and under the ultimate (ceremonial) control of the head of state, the Grand Duke of Luxembourg.

 Previously, the Luxembourgish law enforcement agencies (as well as the Army) were under the command of the Minister of Public Force, a cabinet post that no longer exists.

 The Grand Ducal Police was created in its current form on 1 January 2000, when the Grand Ducal Gendarmerie merged with the State-controlled local police forces.

 The Grand Ducal Police is responsible for ensuring Luxembourg's internal security, fighting crime and corruption, maintaining law and order and enforcing all laws and Grand Ducal decrees.
 It is also responsible for assisting the Luxembourgish Army in its internal (war-time) operations, in accordance with the respective legislation and under the authority of the national Commander-in-Chief, the Grand Duke.

 Municipal regulations are enforced by "Municipal agents" (French: Agents municipaux; Luxembourgish: Gemengenagenten), who are partly uniformed but always unarmed municipal employees (no police officers) with strictly limited enforcement powers.